griga23/shoe-store/lab1.md

 GROUP BY brand;
 ```

+Let's try Flink time windowing functions for shoe order records.
+Column names “window_start” and “window_end” are comminly used in Flink's window operations, especially when dealing with event time windows.

-Show amount of orders for 1 minute intervals
+Find amount of orders for one minute intervals.
 ```
 SELECT
  window_end,